shubha360/Tic-Tac-Toe/README.md

 # Screenshot

-Screenshots of a matchup between me and the CPU.
+Screenshots of a matchup between myself and the CPU.

 ![screenshot-1](Images/1.jpg)
 ------